 19 June 2013: 30,600.
 Bing: 34,100.

 16 March 2014: 34,400.
 Bing: 23,900.
-First result on Bing is the Encyclopedia Britannica article!?!
+The first result on Bing is the Encyclopedia Britannica article!?!
 And the second the page to order We the People.
-The searches are getting better with fewer duplicate results.
+The searches are returning more interesting websites with fewer duplicate results.

 2 September 2014: 32,400.
 Alta Vista, once considered a more selective search engine used by academics, has been bought by Yahoo.
-It doesn’t display number of hits.
+It doesn’t display the number of hits.
 It does something interesting.
-In the place where there is usually an Ad, for “sociocracy, it has “Ad related to sociocracy.”
+In the place where there is usually an Ad, it says “Ad related to sociocracy.”
 No ads.

 17 June 2019: 134,000.
 And they are good hits: articles, conferences, videos, links to sites on decision-making, courses around the world, businesses organized sociocratically, consultants, Agile and Scrum sites with articles on sociocracy, etc. Even more encouraging is that much of this material is written and posted by people I’ve never heard of.
 The sociocratic world is pretty far beyond that being possible.

 Categories: History and Philosophy